-RSSB are seeking innovative answers to GB rail’s performance challenges
+RSSB seeks innovative solutions to performance challenges

 As the UK economy restarts passenger numbers are expected to increase gradually.
 RSSB is leading the way in helping operators ensure that they can run trains on-time, while providing the safest and most reliable service to customers.